Secondary education: Definition

-Within this system, Levels 1 and 2 – that is, primary education and lower secondary – together form basic education.
+Within this system, Levels 1 and 2 – primary education and lower secondary, respectively – together form basic education.
 Beyond that, national governments may attach the label of secondary education to Levels 2 through 4 together, Levels 2 and 3 together, or Level 2 alone.
-These level definitions were put together for statistical purposes, and to allow the gathering of comparative data nationally and internationally.
+These level definitions were created for statistical purposes and to allow the collection of comparative data nationally and internationally.
 They were approved by the UNESCO General Conference at its 29th session in November 1997.
 Though they may be dated, they do provide a universal set of definitions and remain unchanged in the 2011 update.

-The start of lower secondary education is characterised by the transition from the single-class-teacher, who delivers all content to a cohort of pupils, to one where content is delivered by a series of subject specialists.
+The start of lower secondary education is characterised by the transition from a single-class teacher delivering all content to a cohort of pupils to one in which content is delivered by a series of subject specialists.
 Its educational aim is to complete provision of basic education (thereby completing the delivery of basic skills) and to lay the foundations for lifelong learning.

 Lower secondary education is likely to show these criteria: